 Local business tax fees vary depending on the nature of the business or occupation.
 The number of employees, equipment and seating capacity are a few variables that may be included in the cost factor.

 Local business taxes are renewed annually in July through September.
-If you have any changes to be made to your existing local business tax you must contact or come in to one of our four offices to make the changes.
+If you have any changes to be made to your existing local business tax, you must contact or come in to one of the five offices that offer this service to make the changes (Key West Driver License Office does not provide business tax services).
 The business tax is valid through September 30th of the following year.
 A new local business tax can be issued any time during the year, and are prorated April 1st, at which time half-year fees apply.
 Failure to renew a local business tax subjects the owner to delinquent fees.
 All businesses must maintain a current local business tax.